 These Latinx Beauty YouTubers Have Unmatched Makeup Skills

 Even on your busiest days, there is always time for a beauty tutorial.
 Whether you're going on a date, to a party, or just running errands, there are an infinite amount of ways, bold and subtle, you play around with your makeup.
 If you're ready to try something new, peep these Latinx beauty influencers for all your makeup needs.
-From quickly getting ready in the morning to doing full-out glam, you'll be able to tackle a whole new level of makeup artistry with these gurus on your side.
+Thanks to their reviews and tutorials, you'll be able to tackle a whole new level of makeup artistry with these gurus on your side.

 As if you needed more reason to expand your BeauTuber pool, it's currently Latinx Heritage Month.
 Now and always, it's high time to celebrate the many different figures who make up the Latinx community, and there's no better or easier way to do that than by uplifting and supporting Latinx creators.
 By simply following these beauty gurus and consuming their content, you'll help them continue to reach a huge audience.
 Not to mention, their content is brimming with tons of tips and looks you'll want to try out ASAP.